Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems: Introduction

-The organization of this paper is as follows: we first introduce the basics of LLM-based MASs in \Cref{sec:preliminary}.
-We then articulate the proposed research framework for topology optimization with open problems and research directions in \Cref{sec-framework}.
-Subsequently, \Cref{sec-eval} presents challenges and opportunities in evaluation, followed by discussions on multiple systems in \Cref{sec-app}.
+The organization of this paper is as follows: we first introduce the basics of LLM-based MASs and give the position statements in \Cref{sec:position}.
+We then attempt to argue positions we stated in the three-step framework of topological structure learningin \Cref{sec-framework}.
+Subsequently, \Cref{sec:challenges} discusses the key challenges that explain why current MASs still fall short of realizing these topology-aware principles in practice.
 Finally, \Cref{sec-conclusion} concludes the paper.
 Note that due to space limitations, more details of our proposed research directions are in the appendix.